Caddying for golf legend Nick Faldo

 So there I was, chatting with him and his partner LeslieAnne in Florida last May, while filming Living Golf at the Platers Championship, when I asked if I could caddy for him some time and we'd film it for the show.

-So I found myself, in Royal Portcawl in late July, caddying for one of the world's greatest players in the Pro Am for the Senior Open Championship.
+So I found myself, in Royal Porthcawl in late July, caddying for one of the world's greatest players in the Pro Am for the Senior Open Championship.

 I've had the pleasure of working with Faldo over the last 10 years.
 I've been lucky enough to visit and interview him at his home in Florida and root around his collection of golf clubs.